-Double the kisses, double the cuddles and double the baby name delight!
-When it comes to naming not one but TWO brand new babies, it’s important to choose names that not only match your tastes, but each other as well.
+Double the kisses, double the cuddles and double the baby name delight.
+When it comes to naming not one but two brand new babies, it’s important to choose twin names that not only match your tastes but each other as well.

 You can look to the past with pairings like Kane and Abel, Romulus and Remus, Viola and Sebastian, Castor and Pollox.
 Or you can look to the present with twin pairings such as Tom and Darcy, Monroe and Morocco and Sir and Rumi.

-Have a look at these 26 pairs of adorable baby names, perfectly paired for two peas in a pod.
+Here are 26 twin names, perfectly paired for two peas in a pod.

 Eve and Zoe: Two trend-setting names that continue to climb the charts, both of these beautiful monikers translate to “life”.
 Eve is Hebrew and Zoe is Greek.